14 Plastic-Free Coffee Makers: See Ya Latte, BPA

 Unfortunately, even with glass carafes in a drip coffee machine, the plastic lid and basket may present a risk of BPA/phthalate leaching—so look for those that are explicitly free of these toxins.

-Because even if something is deemed BPA-free, it may contain a BPA alternative, like BPF and BPS.
+Because even if a brand claims to make BPA-free coffee makers, it may contain a BPA alternative, like BPF and BPS, which are also known hormone disruptors.

 Unfortunately, many of these brands are still leaving coffee grounds in our cups.
 Read: they’re not transparently filtering out some of the unethical aspects of many consumer good supply chains.